gajjara/gajjara.github.io/smarty_pill.md

-## Generate Product Development: Smarty Pill
+# Generate Product Development: Smarty Pill

 <img src="images/smarty_pill_sample_design.png?raw=true"/>

 Caption: An example final implementation of the automatic pill dispenser.

 **Goal:** Develop a prototype of an automatic and adaptive pill dispensing mechanism.

 **Back Story:**
-Our client to Generate Product Development with the idea to design a prototype of an automated pill dispenser.
+Our client came to Generate Product Development with the idea to design a prototype of an automated pill dispenser.
 Our client had previously developed versions of automated pill dispensers, however he encountered challenges with not being able to dispense pills of various sizes and shapes, and he wanted a more comprehensive system.
 Our deliverables for this product was to develop a pill dispensing mechanism that can adapt to all shapes and sizes of pills, develop a frontend that allows user and caretaker registration, develop a backend (that holds user and caretaker data), develop a communication protocol between the backend server and a user device, prototype the user interface (UI) on a user device, develop a comprehensive firmware system, and develop a PCB for power management.
 Due to these deliverables, we were split into two teams, a hardware and software team.
 The hardware team was tasked with developing the mechanism, firmware, and power management, while the software team was tasked with developing the front end and back end, and the communication protocol.
 My role on the project involved prototyping the UI, developing the firmware, and creating the power management PCB.

 **Summary:**
 Overall, we were successfully able to develop a functional prototype of all of the systems of the automated pill dispenser, however we were not able to integrate every system together.
 Our software team developed a frontend and backend system and a communication protocol between the backend system and a user device, the mechanical team (part of hardware team) was able to develop an adaptable pill dispensing mechanism (not shown here as the system is proprietary), and the computer and electrical engineering team (also part of hardware team) was able to develop the power management PCB and the comprehensive firmware system, we were also successfully able to prototype the user interface.
 Despite our lack of integration, our client was happy with what we developed.

 Credit goes to the <a href="https://web.archive.org/web/20191130065915/https://web.northeastern.edu/generate/our-team/"> Fall 2019 Smarty Pill Team</a> of Generate Product Development.

-### Power Management PCB
+## Power Management PCB

 The automated pill dispenser we were designing included a Raspberry Pi (for systems control), with stackable motor hats (for motor control of servos and steppers on the system), a touchscreen display, an LED and speaker (for feedback), a sensor system (for sensing the dispensing of pills), and an analog-digital converter (ADC).
 Due to the presence of all these systems, it was necessary that we build a PCB for centralized power management and cable organization.